-These are also conflicts whose scale literally involves the future of entire population of Syria (where more than half of its citizens are now refugees or independently displaced persons), and Iraq (where some four million citizens are now refugees or internally displaced persons.)
-They have crippled Iraq’s development and reduced the size of the Syrian economy to some 20-35% of its pre-conflict level, and done so at time when there is a crucial drop in petroleum export revenues.
-The flood of refugees threatens the stability and economies of Lebanon, Jordan, and Turkey, and – along with a rise in Daesh attacks outside the region – has created a crisis in European and United States over terrorism and the acceptance of refugees.
+These are also conflicts whose scale literally involves the future of the entire populations of Syria (where more than half of its citizens are now refugees or internally displaced persons), and Iraq (where some four million citizens are now refugees or internally displaced persons).
+These conflicts have crippled Iraq’s development and reduced the size of the Syrian economy to some 20-35% of its pre-conflict level — and done so at time when there is a crucial drop in petroleum export revenues.
+The flood of refugees threatens the stability and economies of Lebanon, Jordan, and Turkey, and — along with a rise in Daesh attacks outside the region — has created a crisis in Europe and the United States over terrorism and the acceptance of refugees.

-A new analysis by the Burke Chair compares a wide range of often conflicting maps, graphics, trend analyses, and summary reports.
+An updated analysis by the Burke Chair reflects this complexity — and the constant shift in the character of the fight and the forces that drive it — by comparing a wide range of conflicting maps, graphics, trend analyses, and summary reports.
 This analysis is entitled The Comparative Metrics of ISIS and “Failed State Wars” in Syria and Iraq, and it is available on the CSIS website in four different versions.

 The reader should be aware that no summary of graphics, maps, charts, and other metrics can do more than provide a partial overview of the conflicts and forces involved, and that this survey — long as it may be — can only contain a small portion of the different estimates now available from various governments, research centers, think tanks, and media.

-The reader who does not track the conflict in detail should also be aware of some general problems in virtually all of the material available:
+The reader who does not track the conflict in detail should also be aware of some broader problems in virtually all of the material available:

 - Almost all data on Iraqi forces fails to provide a break out by force element and sides.